 For this reason researchers are not certain of what the implications are for increased permeability.

 Summary: Leaky gut is based around a legitimate medical concept called intestinal permeability.
-It’s unknown if intestinal permeability is a cause or a symptom of disease.
+It’s unknown if this permeability is a cause or symptom of disease.

 What Causes Leaky Gut?

 - Genetics: Genetically susceptible individuals have an exaggerated immune response to foreign particles.
 This response is thought to activate several pathways involved in intestinal permeability.